AnastassiaA/twisted_twine_workshoppe_app/README.md

 # twisted_twine_workshoppe_app
-An app for an individual who is looking to have all knitting and crochet commission needs in one place.
+An app for an individual who is looking to have all (primarily) knitting and crochet commission needs in one place.
 ![ttc_homepage](https://github.com/AnastassiaA/twisted_twine_workshoppe_app/assets/35740953/6a10bd26-1652-46fc-9b8d-a5f32210c95b)

 (NB: the homepage was designed with my personal sensibilties in mind)

 Features and their current status include